smutaogroup/Relative_Entropy/README.md

 # Relative_Entropy
-Calculate Kullback–Leibler divergence for different features in Molecular Dynamics Simulations with the relevant k shortest paths and communities detection analysis.
+Calculate Kullback–Leibler divergence for Molecular Dynamics Simulations for any two pertubed simulations with the relevant k shortest paths and communities detection analysis.

 ## Cmd_main
 main interface for command line operations.